okd-project/okd-sample-operator/README.md

 Use the makefile to build and push your specific version to a registry

 The project **okd-operator-pipeline** can now be utilized to build, deploy and create a catalog for this operator.

+For the **okd-operator-pipeline** to work on this repo consider using (or copying the make file in the solution) as it has the correct recipes for the pipeline.

 For more information about developing an operator please refer to the documentation for [Operator SDK](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/)